rdpopov/nvim-sak/README.md

 replaced with should be entered every time.
 Since it uses sed, sed-fu is also allowed

+I have added completion to both prompts.
+Highlight has some common patterns, the contents of register `/` and the contents of `/` with `<\` and `\>` around it.
+Replace part deletes if canceled with `<Esc>` or confirmed on empty.
+If canceled it cancels the whole replace.

+## Some caveats
 While achieving my goals for editing they are still powered by sed, so all of its limitations follow, and how it behaves could depend on your configuration.

 Also it is inefficient in it's implementation, the indented use case is small files and small changes.
+Otherwise i think it will cause too many updates.
+Still haven't had any problems.

+By default it uses mark `z` and register `z` during normal operation.

 ## My example uses
 ### VsmHighlight
-- highlight all the occurrences of a pattern in a textobject, and also jump between them.
+- highlight ls the occurrences of a pattern in a textobject, and also jump between them.
 This can be function, block, sentence, end of the line, etc.

 ### VsmInteractiveReplace